 Do you accept credit cards?

-No, SDMC does not accept credit cards.
+Yes, SDMC does accept credit cards for select transactions, typically those under $1,800.00.
 We do accept personal checks and wire transfers.

 If I provide you with my e-mail address for Marine Systems Excellence Ezine notifications, will I start getting junk mail, i.e. do you share or sell e-mail addresses?